JacobAbrham/Kosmos-DAR-V1.0.0.0/README.md

 ## License

-Copyright © 2025 Nuvanta Holding
+Copyright © 2025 Nuvanta Holding.
+All Rights Reserved.

+This is proprietary software.
+See [LICENSE](LICENSE) for details.

 ---